 - Healthcare has to be privately funded, there is no state provision and on average it costs the equivalent of two weeks wages to see a doctor and receive a course of antibiotics.
 As you can imagine most people just can’t afford this!

 We would like to develop the land around the clinic into a productive kitchen garden, using the skills learnt in other CRESS projects, and then employ a cook so that the patients can be fed as part of their care.
-Normally the family would be responsible for feeding a patient but given the travel times and the impact upon recovery a kitchen will improve outcomes.
+Normally the family would be responsible for feeding a patient, but given the travel times an on-site kitchen will improve outcomes.

-The challenge is to continue funding this life saving facility we have created so that we might continue to provide basic, high quality care at an affordable cost.
-Believe it or not just £20pm will pay a salary at the clinic.
+The challenge is to continue funding this life saving facility we have created so that we might continue to provide basic high quality care at an affordable cost, wherever we are located.
+Believe it or not, just £20 per month will fund a salary at the clinic.